 - Strong convention over configuration; clean codebases

-- Perfect for data processing and scientific computing integration
+- Fits products that integrate data processing or scientific computing

 Weaknesses: